TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/CommonProperties/Index.rst

          **Note:**

-         .parentObj property is :underline:`hardcoded` to be a reference to the calling typo3/sysext/frontend/Classes/ContentObject/Menu/ (tslib\_menu)
+         .parentObj property is **hardcoded** to be a reference to the calling typo3/sysext/frontend/Classes/ContentObject/Menu/ (tslib\_menu) object.
-         object.
          Here you'll find e.g. ->id to be the uid of the menu item generating a submenu and such.

          **Presetting element state**